Weak and entropy physics-informed neural networks for conservation laws: Weak and Entropy PINNs Formulation (WE-PINNs)

-For entropy solutions, the space--time formulation requires that $E_\theta(D_k) \leq 0$ for all admissible control volumes.
-Accordingly, only violations of this inequality are penalized, through a one-sided volume-weighted quadratic loss:
+For entropy solutions, $E_\theta(D_i, \kappa) \leq 0$ on every admissible control volume and for every $\kappa$.
+Only positive violations are penalized, through a one-sided volume-weighted quadratic loss with a supremum over $\kappa$:

+The supremum over $\kappa$ is approximated by stochastic sampling: at each training iteration, a single $\kappa \in K$ is drawn uniformly at random and used to evaluate the entropy residual on every sampled control volume.
+The resulting stochastic Kru\v{z}kov sampling strategy gives a Monte--Carlo approximation of the full entropy family; at finite training budget it should be read as a stochastic estimator, not as deterministic enforcement for every $\kappa$.
+This is needed for non-convex fluxes such as the Buckley--Leverett model, where one entropy pair is not enough to select the Oleinik solution (see Section~\ref{sec:BL}).

+\textbf{System case: single entropy pair.} For the Euler system, one mathematical entropy pair $(\eta, q)$ associated with the model is used instead of the full Kru\v{z}kov family.
+The entropy residual and loss become

+with no supremum and no stochastic sampling.
+The explicit entropy pairs for Euler appear in~\ref{app:entropies}.
+The stochastic Kru\v{z}kov sampling strategy is therefore reserved for the scalar case, in line with the scope of the convergence analysis in Section~\ref{sec:convergence}.

-This construction enforces entropy admissibility in a manner consistent with the underlying theory: the inequality is preserved whenever it is satisfied, while positive deviations corresponding to entropy violations are penalized.
-Crucially, equality is not enforced, since entropy production across shocks is physically admissible.
-The entropy loss therefore complements the weak conservation loss by introducing a one-sided constraint that selects the physically relevant weak solution without suppressing shock dissipation.
+This construction matches the underlying theory: the inequality remains satisfied when it should, and positive deviations corresponding to entropy violations are penalized.
+Equality is not enforced, since entropy production across shocks is physically admissible.
+The entropy loss thus adds a one-sided constraint to the weak conservation loss, selecting the relevant weak solution without suppressing shock dissipation.